MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

 ---

-## Local Setup & Installation
+## Local Setup & Installation (for this Monolithic Version)

-To run this application on your local machine, please follow these steps:
+To run this **original monolithic application** on your local machine, please follow these steps:

 **Prerequisites:**
 *   Python 3.9 or higher